 - File name The base name for the output file in the repository.
-This name must be unique; if you attempt to create a schedule with the same file name as an existing schedule, you will not be able to save. - Description The optional description of the file that appears to users who view the repository. - Time Zone The output time zone for generating the report. - Output Locale The locale settings for generating the report.
-The report must support locales, for example a report based on a Domain with language bundles (see "Security and Locale Information for a Domain" on page 268). - Formats The available output formats.
+This name must be unique; if you attempt to create a schedule with the same file name as an existing output file, you will not be able to save. - Description The optional description of the file that appears to users who view the repository. - Time Zone The output time zone for generating the report. - Output Locale The locale settings for generating the report.
+The report must support locales, for example a report based on a Domain with language bundles (see "Security and Locale Information for a Domain" on page 282). - Formats The available output formats.
 Select one or more formats; the default format is PDF.
-When you select more than one, each format is stored as a separate file in the selected output destination.

-- File Handling Select one or more checkboxes to specify handling for multiple output files with the same name: - Overwrite Files Overwrites old output files with newer ones of the same name.

-- Timestamp Pattern When Sequential File Names by Timestamp is selected, a required pattern for the timestamp, based on the java.text.SimpleDateFormat is required.
-Valid patterns for report output files can contain only letters, numbers, dashes, underscores, and periods.
+When you select more than one, each format is stored as a separate file in the selected output destination. - Canvas Size Sets the size of the canvas when exporting a dashboard. - File Handling Select one or more checkboxes to specify handling for multiple output files with the same name: - Overwrite Files Overwrites old output files with newer ones of the same name. - Sequential File Names by Timestamp Appends a timestamp to the names of files created by the job.
+Useful for the output of recurring jobs or for time-sensitive reports where the output must be dated.
+When the timestamp is used, the output filename is Seasename--<timestamp. <extension.
+Note that, depending on the frequency of the schedule and the format of the timestamp, it may be possible to have two output files with the same name; in this case, modify the timestamp or use the Overwrite Files checkbox to specify the behavior you want. - Timestamp Pattern When Sequential File Names by Timestamp is selected, a required pattern for the timestamp, based on the java.text.SimpleDateFormat is required.
+Valid patterns for output files can contain only letters, numbers, dashes, underscores, and periods.
 The default pattern is yyyyMMddHHmm, for example 200906150601. - For more information about the valid patterns for this field, refer to: http://download.oracle.com/javase/6/docs/api/java/text/SimpleDateFormat.html

-Figure 3-18 Output Page for Scheduling a Report - Output File Options
+Figure 3-20 Output Page for Scheduling a Report - Output File Options